vitillo/yampl/README.md

-# ATLAS Message Passing Library
+# YAMPL

-This Linux library provides a simple abstraction of inter-process & inter-thread communication channels for specific patterns.
+YAMPL (Yet Another Message Passing Library) provides a simple abstraction of inter-process & inter-thread communication channel patterns for Linux.
 The supported patterns are:
 * **Producer - Consumer:** A producer sends data to a receiver;
 * **Client - Server:** A client sends a request to a server and receives a reply back;